edoardosartori/Memorandum/README.md

 # Memorandum
 Android app made as an University project.
 The app is used to create, save and edit custom Notes.
 It also has a map View to show the location of the notes (saved when created).
+There are screenshots to see how it shows.